 Despite telling everyone I don’t believe in ghosts, I tend to avoid supernatural stories as I’m easily spooked.
 Though while The Lodgers is genuinely unnerving, it’s clear everything that happens can be attributed to psychological disturbances and the realities of living in a decrepit old house.
 Edward is hugely troubled, agoraphobic, and prone to hallucinations.
-He has to ensure his sister believes they’re tied to each other, once they come of age and the money runs out.
+He has to ensure his sister believes they’re tied to each other.

 Brian O’Malley’s direction is stylish but tells us a little too much about some parts of their story and probably not enough about other aspects for us to really care about what happens to these two rather annoying teenagers.
 I even got tired of the ghosts.

 Having said that, Vega is very good as the complicated, self-centred heroine, haughty and desperate.
 Milner has been given a character less complex and more irritating; he does manage to imbue Edward with a fearsomeness and fearfulness, though with slightly too much reliance on spooky make-up and that house.